 Sociology examines human behavior in different social and cultural contexts.

-Internships, an important part of the sociology program, enable our students to find placements in many government, business, and human service organizations.
-Through an internship, majors receive practical work experience and insight leading to numerous career choices, while earning college credit.
+* Through internships, an important part of our program, our majors receive practical work experience and insight leading to numerous career choices, while earning college credit.

 * Sociology students learn about culture, diversity, inequality, and justice, preparing them to navigate a diverse society.

 * Classes on specific topics, such as crime, the media, and the family, also provide students with valuable knowledge about important topics in society.

 * Pre-Professional Opportunities: Sociology offers a good foundation for graduate and professional degrees and for careers in social service, criminal justice, and community organizations.
 Working closely with their faculty advisor, students develop a course of study, including related minors, which best fits their interests and aspirations.
 To support career goals in the following areas, sociology majors/minors can take:

 1) Law and Criminal Justice: Criminology (SOC 328), Social Problems (SOC 201), Youth Subcultures (SOC 333), and Race and Racism (SOC 230).